 Peer-Reviewed Articles & Book Chapters

 “The Clues on the Cover: Scribner, P. D. James, and the Making of a Literary Reputation.”
-Mean Streets, vol 2, Spring 2021 (forthcoming)
+Mean Streets: A Journal of American Crime and Detective Fiction, vol 2, Spring 2021, pp. 13-30.

 “Langston Hughes: Refugee in the Post‘s America.”
 American Periodicals, vol 29, no. 2, September 2019.
 163-177.